evanroyrees/Automappa/README.md

   evanrees/autometa-app:latest \
     # autometa-app command:
     index.py \
+    # input starts with 'data/' as this is specified with the mount (-v) above
     --input data/</path/to/autometa/output/file> \
-    # Specify the port the container will expose
+    # Specify port to expose from autometa-app [Must be the same port the container will expose]
     --port 8886 \
     #default host name...
 Should be resolved later for security
     --host 0.0.0.0